somcomIT/ALDevOpsForGitHubExt/DeployToOnPrem/README.md

 ### Configuration Secrets

 Name: **ALDEVOPS_AADTENANTID**
-Guid, the Azure Active Directory Tenant ID of the App Publisher
+Guid, the Azure Active Directory Tenant ID of the App Publisher, not required.
+Only needed when the app supports azure key vault usage.

 ## Runners configuration and security